Download the program fact sheet here.

 How long does it take to complete the program?

 Students can complete the program in two years attending full time (summer course work may be necessary), but have the option to complete the degree part time.
 Students who attend part time typically complete the degree in 3-4 years.
 Some of the required courses may need to be taken online.

 What time of the day are classes held?

-Face-to-face classes meet once a week during the fall and spring and summer semesters, and are held at 4 p.m. and 7 p.m.
-Eastern.
+Face-to-face classes meet once a week during the fall and spring and summer semesters, and are held between 5 p.m. and 9 p.m.
+Eastern Standard Time.
 Online courses involve scheduled weekly synchronous web conferencing at varying times, typically in the evening.
 The cohort of Rehabilitation Counseling students begin the program with a one-week residential program in early summer to complete the requirements of the counseling classes that are only taught in a face-to-face format.
 Students who are unable to attend the week-long program can take the two in-person classes on campus during the fall and spring semesters.

 Can I have a flexible program and take a combination of online and face-to-face classes?

 Yes, you can choose a program schedule that meets your needs.
 Some classes must be taken online, but you can choose to take others face to face on campus or online.
 There are two classes that must be taken face to face.
 You can choose to do this by attending the one-week residential program, or come to campus each week to attend class.